 They don’t, of course.

 They are known to perform food storage.
 If they happen across a large amount of easily killable prey they will kill it and bury whatever they cannot eat for hard times, and they’re not wasteful either.
 They’ll eat maggot-meat.
 If anything they’re a lot more conscientious than humans who produce an estimated £10bn worth of food waste (around 7 tonnes) every year!
 EVERY YEAR!
 In the UK alone!
 Humans probably kill and waste more whole chickens than foxes do but the farmers aren’t concerned about fucking waste, are they?
-They’re considered about bottom lines, cha-ching, the cash.
+They’re concerned about bottom lines, cha-ching, the cash.

 I know one species that kills for fun, Homo sapiens, humans.
 In fact they like to kill foxes, among other things, for a laugh.